 3. Run Out Period

 Good news!
-If you haven’t filed for reimbursement for this past year, you have an extended period to file those claims.
+If you haven’t filed a claim for reimbursement for this past year, you may have extra time.

 According to Captain Contributor:

 “Run out is a predetermined period during which you can file claims for the previous year.
 In other words, if your run out period lasts until March 31, you would have until that time to file claims for expenses that happened before December 31.
 Run out periods provide a little extra time to get reimbursed.
 Keep in mind, the run out period varies by plan.”